 Children with disabilities are children first; the care and love they need is exactly the same as the care typically developing children need.

 Articles & Videos

 Principal and Founder

 Alison and her family have met with many challenges over the past eight years with regards to Lucca’s progress and she has spent many years doing research on different methods of teaching and the various interventions and facilities available.
-For the past four years Alison has been planning the opening of L.U.C.C.A which finally come to fruition and opened on the 1st May 2014.
+For many years Alison has been planning the opening of L.U.C.C.A which finally come to fruition and opened on the 1st May 2014.
 As a parent of a special needs child Alison knows what other parents are going through, although the circumstances in each case might be different we all have the same intense love and sometimes fear for our child and we want the very best for them.